These white chocolate macadamia nut cookies have the perfect crisp and crunch. They are pretty rich, so have a glass of milk handy!

 Every month I visit some friends from church.
 I like to bring treats.
 Probably because I like to receive treats.
 So I ask the people I visit what kinds of treats they love.
-The husband of one of my friends made it pretty clear (straight out told me) that he loved white chocolate macadamia cookies.
+The husband of one of my friends made it pretty clear (straight out told me) that he loved white chocolate macadamia nut cookies.
 I tried to convince him that chocolate chip cookies were my specialty.
 But he wasn’t having it.

 The big problem?
 I had never made these type of cookies…. what’s a girl to do?
 I searched until I found a recipe that looked good.
 I whipped a batch up and thank heavens my friend’s husband said “These are the best cookies I’ve ever had!”
 And then said it a few times more.
-Whether or not he was just trying to be appreciative and exaggerate his gratitude, I was glad he liked them and found a keeper for my recipe box.
+Whether or not he was just trying to be appreciative and exaggerate his gratitude, I was glad he liked them and that I found a keeper for my recipe box.

 - 1 cup butter, softened